How Much Time Does It Really Take to Maintain a Fiberglass Pool?

 So you really aren't saving if you have to use twice as much to get half the results.

-The "expensive" stuff generally is highly concentrated and is usually backed by some sort of guarantee.
+The "expensive" stuff generally has a higher concentration and is usually backed by some sort of guarantee.
 You use less.
 It works better.
 Win-Win!

 4. Hire a Maintenance Service